 - On Critical Success: The stated fact is true and answers the question.
 You also gain 1 clue back. - On Success: The stated fact is true and answers the question. - On Partial Success: The stated fact is false and the question remains unanswered. - On Failure: The stated fact is false and the investigation reveals that a previously answered question was a red hering and becomes unanswered.

 Ending the Investigation

-When the last question is answered successfully and no unanswered questions remain, the case is closed.
-The agents report back to the headquarters which will begin immediate detainment and cleanup procedures.
+When the last question is answered successfully and no unanswered questions remain, the case comes to a conclusion and they will face the artefact and its owner in a final showdown.